-Tap the Headset / Vol. Sel. key upward.
-The Vol. Sel. display alternates between Hdst and Spkr with each key tap.
+Tap the Headset / Vol. Sel. key downward.
+The Vol. Sel. display alternates between Headset and Speaker with each key tap.
 The Headset LED lights when the headset is selected and is off when the speaker is selected.

 Note Future versions of ADAM Edit and Zeus Edit will be able to override the Headset or Speaker setting.